openedx/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

    teams associated with the deleted topic.

-**Types of Team Groups**

-There are several types of team group that can be created, each of which behaves differently for both instructors and learners.

-* **Open** sets up a team group where learner can create, join, leave, and see all teams within the group
-* **Public managed** allows only course staff to control team creation and membership.
-  Learners can see other teams but cannot join or leave their team.
-* **Private managed** allows only course staff to control team creation and membership.
-  Additionally, learners can only see the teams they are members of, unlike other options that give them visibility into other teams.
-This type is helpful in particular if team assignments are being used in a course.

-.. note:: If you do not see all team group type options, check with your platform administrator to see if the relevant teams application features have been enabled.

 **Team Group Size Override**

 Separate from the team maximum size setting, it is possible to override the specific team size for a given team group, allowing you to adjust team sizes to fit your course needs.
-An example of when you might need this is ….

 .. _Create a Team: